InnovativeInventor/InnovativeInventor/README.md

 - **[mongoset](https://github.com/TadpoleTutoring/mongoset):** An idiomatic, Pythonic way to interact with MongoDB with good defaults.
 Drop in replacement for the [dataset](https://github.com/pudo/dataset) library.

 - **[pbutil](https://github.com/InnovativeInventor/pbutil)** Cross-platform implementation of macOS's pbcopy and pbpaste in Rust.
 Helps make transitioning from macOS -> Linux easier.

-- **[non-attacking-queens](https://github.com/InnovativeInventor/non-attacking-queens)** Calculations and generalizations for the [non attacking queens problem](https://www.maa.org/sites/default/files/may_2006_-_noon55524.pdf) in combinatorial game theory.
-Uses a novel, generalized node-contraction algorithim to achieve an improvement over previous calculations in the literature.
-Written in Rust!

 - **[gsimplify](https://github.com/ChoateProgrammingUnion/gsimplify)** A Google Drive to html compiler.
 Google Drive is ubiquitous for writing and its collaboration and real-time editing features are the best out there. `gsimplify` aims to create a lightweight, more intuitive CMS system powered by Google Drive/docs that compiles a Google drive folder to a fully fledged website.
 Currently in development for usage in Choate's Student Council website.